DavidWaumsley/NoScriptShow/content/blog/2024/ep2.md

 <details>
 <summary>Transcript</summary>
-\[00:00:06\] **Nathan Wrigley:**:Hello there and welcome to this the second episode of the No Script Show, a brand new podcast, which is gonna be all about modern front end web design, where we look at what we can build today with minimal dependencies and skills.
+\[00:00:06\] **Nathan Wrigley:**:Hello there and welcome to this the second episode of the No Script Show, a brand new chat, which is gonna be all about modern front end web design, where we look at what we can build today with minimal dependencies and skills.
 I'm joined as I always will be by David Waumsley.
 Hi David.

-\[00:00:06\] **Nathan Wrigley:**:Hello there and welcome to this the second episode of the No Script Show, a brand new podcast, which is gonna be all about modern front end web design, where we look at what we can build today with minimal dependencies and skills.
+\[00:00:06\] **Nathan Wrigley:**:Hello there and welcome to this the second episode of the No Script Show, a brand new chat, which is gonna be all about modern front end web design, where we look at what we can build today with minimal dependencies and skills.
 I'm joined as I always will be by David Waumsley.
 Hi David.

 Hello.
 As I said, this is the second episode.
 In the first episode, we just orientated you a little bit about who we are and what our background is.
 This episode will be a little bit different, but I still feel orientation is the right word because we're gonna spend a moment or two just thinking about what we're gonna be doing in the episodes to come.